Skip to content

 A photo of a cinematographers room

 The National Museum of Cinema’s collection is extensive.
-It features vintage film post ers, stocks, a library of archives, and pre-cinematographic optical devices such as magic lanterns (an early image projector), and stage items from early Italian cinema.
-According to inexhibit, “the core of the museum is, without doubt, the Temple Hall, where the stunning dimensions and the proportions of the surrounding space plays a fundamental role in people’s entanglement”.
+It features vintage film posters, stocks, an archives library, pre-cinematographic optical devices such as magic lanterns (an early image projector), and stage items from early Italian cinema.
+According to Inexhibit, “the core of the museum is, without doubt, the Temple Hall, where the stunning dimensions and the proportions of the surrounding space play a fundamental role in people’s entanglement.”

-The exhibition halls are a combination of film clips, photographs, and props.
-Some of the museum’s most famous include an enormous statue of Moloch from the film Cabiria, the coffin used by Bela Lugosi in Dracula, and Peter O’Toole’s robe from Lawrence of Arabia.
+The exhibition halls combine film clips, photographs, and props.
+Some of the museum’s most famous items include an enormous statue of Moloch from the film Cabiria, the coffin used by Bela Lugosi in Dracula, and Peter O’Toole’s robe from Lawrence of Arabia.

 Interior of The National Museum of Indian Cinema